 HINTS AND TIPS

-The use of Packing accessories such as Cartons, Porta Robes, Paper, Tape, Bubble-wrap and Plastic covers will maintain and protect your goods whilst in storage.
+The use of Packing accessories from Williamstown Storage such as Cartons, Porta Robes, Paper, Tape, Bubble-wrap and Plastic covers will maintain and protect your goods whilst in storage.
 We have a variety of packing accessories available for purchase.

 Fill cartons to capacity; partially full or bulging cartons may tip or collapse.
 Heavy items like books or tools should be packed in small cartons so they are easy to handle.
 Books should be packed flat, not on their spines.
 Packing and labelling cartons room by room makes the unpacking much easier, and if you need to find something in storage you will have some idea of which carton to begin looking in.

-Fridges, freezers and other white goods should be thoroughly DRY and CLEAN before storing.
+Fridges, freezers and other white goods should be thoroughly DRY and CLEAN before storing in Williamstown Storage.
 Whilst in storage the door should be secured slightly ajar.
 A deodoriser placed inside fridges or freezers is also a good idea to maintain freshness.
 Don’t place items inside fridges or freezers as the shelves and linings can be easily marked and damaged.

 Empty the contents of wardrobes, drawers and cupboards to protect the shelving and structure of these items.
 Clothing and personal goods should be packed in strong secure cartons with some naphthalene, mothballs or similar product to protect and maintain their condition.
 Where possible remove the legs from items of furniture eg. bed bases, tables etc to avoid damage and save space.
 Vacuum food crumbs from lounges to prevent attracting vermin.